KhalilJDamouni/ESC190/README.md

 Lab3: Implementation and use of a stack to create a reverse polish notation (RPN), or postfix, calculator.

 Lab4: Implementation and use of insert, lookup, and delete operation on a hash table, used to store the Social Insurance Numbers (SIN) of a large number of people.
-Include 3 hash functions alongside 4 types of adressing.
+Include 3 hash functions alongside 4 types of addressing.

-  1. Trivial Hash, alongside closed adresssing using chaining.
+  1. Trivial Hash, alongside closed addressing using chaining.

-  2. Pearson Hash, alongside open adressing using linear probing.
+  2. Pearson Hash, alongside open addressing using linear probing.

-  3. Fibonnaci Hash, alonside open adressing using quadratic probing.
+  3. Fibonnaci Hash, alongside open addressing using quadratic probing.

-  4. Cuckoo Hashing, alonside open adressing.
+  4. Cuckoo Hashing, alongside open addressing.